GPU Performance: Tegra 2

-Tegra is Nvidia’s SoC brand, and it symbolizes the company’s effort to tap into the mobile market beyond its desktop-derived GeForce graphics processors.
-For those unfamiliar with Tegra 2, read page eight of our Motorola Xoom review for a full discussion GPU architecture.
+Tegra is Nvidia’s SoC brand, and it represents the company’s effort to tap into the mobile market beyond its desktop-derived GeForce graphics processors.
+For those unfamiliar with Tegra 2, read page eight of our Motorola Xoom review for a full discussion of GPU architecture.
 On the CPU side, Tegra 2 shares the same dual-core Cortex-A9, which offers a substantial boost from Cortex-A8 used in the first-generation iPad.
 Read Apple's iPad 2 Review: Tom's Goes Down The Tablet Rabbit Hole for a full discussion of Cortex-A9 performance.

 |GPU (System-on-Chip)||PowerVR SGX 535 (Apple A4)||PowerVR SGX 543 (Apple A5)||ULP GeForce (Tegra 2)|

 |Pipelines||2 (unified)||4 (unified)||8 (4 pixel / 4 vertex)|

 The ULP GeForce has a maximum operating frequency of 300 MHz, but device vendors can tweak this setting to save on power.
 Nvidia provides less information on the Tegra 2 than it does for its desktop GPUs, so it’s best to move on to benchmarks.
 As with all of our tablet reviews, we're turning to GLBenchmark.

 We know that the version of Tegra 2 in the Xoom is somewhat restricted.
 Motorola wants to emphasize better battery life, so it caps the Tegra 2's memory clock at 600 MHz, despite the fact that Nvidia specs the Tegra 2 for up to 667 MHz.
 This explains why other Android-based tablets, including the Xoom Family Edition, outperform the Xoom.